Termination Due to Event of Force Majeure Sample Clauses

 AutoNDA by SimpleDocs

 Termination Due to Event of Force Majeure.
-If either (i) a material suspension of performance by the General Contractor or the Owner as a result of a Force Majeure Event exceeds sixty (60) days, or (ii) the total number of days in which a material suspension of performance by either such party as a result of all Force Majeure Events in the aggregate exceeds sixty (60) days, the party whose performance is unaffected by the Force Majeure Event may terminate this Agreement, provided it gives the other party written notice of its intent to terminate not less than thirty (30) days prior to the end of the applicable period and the other Party fails to resume performance before the period expires; provided, however, that the General Contractor's right to terminate under this Section 15.5 shall be subject to the limitations set forth in Section 11.4 hereof.
-Upon such termination, the General Contractor shall be compensated for all Work satisfactorily performed through the date of termination, plus its reasonable costs associated with the Force Majeure Event suspension.
-In the event of termination by either party pursuant to this Section 15.5, the Owner may elect to assume any or all of the obligations, commitments and unsettled claims that the General Contractor has previously undertaken or incurred in good faith in connection with performance of the General Contractor's obligations hereunder.
-The General Contractor shall, to the extent reasonably possible, as a condition to receiving termination payments referred to in this Section, execute and deliver such papers and take all such steps, including the legal assignment of its contractual rights, as the Owner may require for the purpose of fully vesting in the Owner the rights and benefits of the General Contractor under such obligations, commitments or claims.
+If either (i) a material suspension of performance by either party as a result of a Force Majeure Event exceeds sixty (60) days, or (H) the total number of days in which a material suspension of performance by either party as a result of all Force Majeure Events in the aggregate exceeds sixty (60) days, the party whose performance is unaffected by the Force Majeure Event may terminate this Agreement, provided it gives the other party written notice of its intent to terminate not less than thirty (30) days prior to the end of the applicable period and the other Party fails to resume performance before the period expires; provided, however, that the Contractor's right to terminate under this Section 15.5 shall be subject to the limitations set forth in Section 11.4 hereof.
+Upon such termination, the Contractor shall be compensated for all Work satisfactorily performed through the date of termination, plus its reasonable costs associated with the Force Majeure Event suspension and a fee equal to ten percent (10%) of such suspension costs.
+However, such termination shall not relieve Contractor of its obligation to pay liquidated damages which become due and payable prior to the termination hereof pursuant to Sections 8.2 or 8.3 hereof.
+In the event of termination by either party pursuant to this Section 15.5, the General Contractor may elect to assume any or all of the obligations, commitments and unsettled claims that the Contractor has previously undertaken or incurred in good faith in connection with performance of the Contractor's obligations hereunder.
+The Contractor shall, to the extent reasonably possible, as a condition to receiving termination payments referred to in this Section, execute and deliver such papers and take all such steps, including the legal assignment of its contractual rights, as the General Contractor may require for the purpose of fully vesting in the General Contractor the rights and benefits of the Contractor under such obligations, commitments or claims.

 Termination Due to Event of Force Majeure.
 In the event that there is a failure to provide a material portion of the Services due to a Force Majeure Event from any source for a period of thirty (30) days out of any forty-five (45) day period, Ascension Health may terminate the affected portion of the applicable Affiliate Schedule, to the extent severable, upon thirty (30) days written notice.